-If we default on our obligations to pay our other indebtedness, we may not be able to make payments on the Convertible Notes.
+If we default on our obligations to pay our other indebtedness, we may not be able to make payments on the 7.375% Notes Due 2019 or Convertible Notes.

-Any default under the agreements governing our indebtedness, including a default under the Convertible Notes due 2016 and other indebtedness to which we may be a party that is not waived by the required lenders, and the remedies sought by the holders of such indebtedness could make us unable to pay principal, premium, if any, and interest on the Convertible Notes and substantially decrease the market value of the Convertible Notes.
+Any default under the agreements governing our indebtedness, including a default under the 7.375% Notes due 2019 or Convertible Notes and other indebtedness to which we may be a party that is not waived by the required lenders, and the remedies sought by the holders of such indebtedness could make us unable to pay principal, premium, if any, and interest on the Convertible Notes and substantially decrease the market value of the Convertible Notes.
 If we are unable to generate sufficient cash flow and are otherwise unable to obtain funds necessary to meet required payments of principal, premium, if any, and interest on our indebtedness, or if we otherwise fail to comply with the various covenants, including financial and operating covenants, in the instruments governing our indebtedness, we could be in default under the terms of the agreements governing such indebtedness.
 In the event of such default, the holders of such indebtedness could elect to declare all the funds borrowed thereunder to be due and payable, together with accrued and unpaid interest, the lender any debt we may incur in the future could elect to terminate its commitment, cease making further loans and institute foreclosure proceedings against our assets, and we could be forced into bankruptcy or liquidation.
 If our operating performance declines, we may in the future need to seek to obtain waivers from under any other debt that we may incur in the future to avoid being in default.
 If we breach our covenants under any debt and seek a waiver, we may not be able to obtain a waiver from the required lenders.
 If this occurs, we would be in default under any debt, the lender could exercise its rights as described above, and we could be forced into bankruptcy or liquidation.
 If we are unable to repay debt, lenders having secured obligations could proceed against the collateral securing the debt.
-Because the Convertible Notes have, and any future debt we issue will likely have, customary cross-default provisions, if the indebtedness under the Convertible Notes or any other debt we may issue is accelerated, we may be unable to repay or finance the amounts due.
+Because the 7.375% Notes Due 2019 and Convertible Notes have, and any future debt we issue will likely have, customary cross-default provisions, if the indebtedness under the 7.375% Notes Due 2019 or Convertible Notes or any other debt we may issue is accelerated, we may be unable to repay or finance the amounts due.